devcastroitalo/MVCGenPlus/README.md

           |____helpers
 ```

-And also will initialize a empty repository.
+And also will initialize a empty git repository.

 ## Contributing to MVCGenPlus
 To contribute to MVCGenPlus, follow these steps: